EbraamMaher/Analyze-A-B-Test-Results-Udacity/README.md

 Perform the sampling distribution for the difference in **converted** between the two pages over 10,000 iterations of calculating an estimate from the null. <br><br>

-Use the cells below to provide the necessary parts of this simulation.
-If this doesn't make complete sense right now, don't worry - you are going to work through the problems below to complete this problem.
-You can use **Quiz 5** in the classroom to make sure you are on the right track.<br><br>

 </div>